priamoryki/priamoryki/README.md

 ### Hi there 👋

-I'm fourth year CS student at ITMO University.
+I'm graduate of CS at ITMO University.

 ### Languages